-Data sharing arrangement An instance of data sharing that a consumer has consented to and the terms that apply to this instance.
-Permission The specific data in an authorisation scope is referred to as a permission.
-These are grouped by data cluster.
+Data sharing arrangement An instance of data sharing between an accredited data recipient and a data holder that a consumer has consented to, and the terms that apply to this instance.
+Also referred to as a 'consent' or an 'authorisation'.
+Permission The specific kinds of data in an authorisation scope, grouped by data cluster.
 See the Data Language Standards Data request The stage where a data recipient asks the consumer to consent to share their CDR data.
 This includes the terms of the sharing arrangement, such as the duration and purpose.
 Purpose The reason(s) for the data request.
 The purpose specifies why the accredited data recipient needs the requested data to provide a product or service.
-DSB The Data Standards Body.
-Mr Andrew Stevens was appointed as the first Data Standards Chair, and CSIRO's Data61 was appointed as the Data Standards Body to design the first iteration of open standards to support consumer-driven data sharing.
+DSB The Data Standards Body (DSB).
+CSIRO is designated as the (DSB).
+The role of the DSB is to assist the Data Standards Chair (Chair).
+The Chair has the power to approve, review and revoke Data Standards.
 Trust mark Official Consumer Data Right branding provided by the ACCC that may be used by an organisation to show that they are an accredited data recipient.
 Please refer to the CDR logo for more information.
 Notification A notice sent to a consumer related to a data sharing arrangement.
 Value proposition A consumer's perception of the usefulness of a product or service offered by a data recipient.
-1 OAIC Office of the Australian Information Commissioner.
+OAIC Office of the Australian Information Commissioner.
 OAIC has a number of roles in the CDR regime, including an advisory role, overview of the privacy protection elements, and consumer complaints handling once in operation.
 Wireframe An illustration of a page's interface that specifically focuses on space allocation and prioritisation of content, functionalities available, and intended behaviors.
 One Time Password A single-use password that is generated by a data holder and used by a consumer to authenticate.
+Acronymised as OTP.
 Withdrawal When a consumer stops a data sharing arrangement (i.e. 'consent/authorisation').
 This can occur via a data recipient or a data holder.
 This was previously referred to as 'revocation'.
-IMER